He was the uncle of Admiral Sampson Edwards and Captain Valentine Edwards.

-Edwards became a vice-admiral on 24 September 1787, and shortly afterwards, on the commencement of the Dutch Armament, was appointed commander-in-chief in the Medway and at the buoy of the Nore.
+Edwards became a vice-admiral on 24 September 1787 and shortly afterwards, on the commencement of the Dutch Armament, he was appointed commander-in-chief in the Medway and at the buoy of the Nore.
 Hoisting his flag on 4 November at Rochester, he retained this position until 1792 with his flag predominately aboard the Sandwich 90, Captain Thomas Tonken.

 He was promoted admiral on 12 April 1794, and died at Fordwich, Kent on 3 February 1795, a memorial wall tablet being erected to his memory at Canterbury Cathedral.